Lease Capabilities

 chromium-browser from PATH.

-The detected path is exported into the run as:
+The resolved path is exported into the run:

 BROWSER=/path/to/browser